Clarence Clark (tennis): Tennis career

-In 1879, he created the All-Philadelphia Lawn Tennis Committee to codify rules and regulations for local competitions and organized matches against other organizations.
-In 1881, he helped organize a meeting of thirty-three tennis clubs to develop consistent regulations for the sport.
-From this meeting, the United States Lawn Tennis Association was formed and Clark served as the first secretary.
+In 1879, at age 20, he created the All-Philadelphia Lawn Tennis Committee to codify rules and regulations for local competitions and organized matches against other organizations.
+In 1881, he helped organize a meeting of 33 tennis clubs to develop consistent regulations for the sport.
+From this meeting, the United States Lawn Tennis Association was formed; Clark served as the first secretary.

 That same year, he won the first doubles tournament in the U.S. National Championships (later called the U.S. Open), playing with Frederick Winslow Taylor, after defeating first the favored Richard Sears/James Dwight, and in the final round, Alexander Van Rensselaer/Arthur Newbold.
 In 1882, he reached the final of the championships, where he lost to reigning champion Sears in straight sets.
 Clark also reached the semifinals in 1884.